-Many walking and leg pain issues in children are related to ankle range-of-motion limitations.
+Many walking and leg pain issues in children are related to range-of-motion limitations in the ankle.
 These range-of-motion limitations cause pain, abnormal walking patterns, fatigue, muscle cramps and damage to other joints.

 The serial casting program at Children’s Minnesota is designed to address the need to improve ankle flexibility.
 The goal of serial casting is to increase the length of the calf muscles through growth, not through stretching.
 Fiberglass casts are applied weekly at slight tension.
-They cause no pain, and can appropriately lengthen tight muscles while preserving the muscle’s strength potential.
+They do not cause pain and can appropriately lengthen tight muscles while preserving the muscle’s strength potential.

 Our program is unique among casting programs because it does not depend on a prior injection of Botox and because casts are applied by a physical therapist.
 We have a 93% success rate in attaining the target range of motion.